Grace Kelly’s Wedding

 Marry Me!: Courtships and Proposals of Legendary Couples by Wendy Goldberg & Betty Goodwin

 The book documents the love stories of many famous couples, including Grace and Prince Rainier III.
-Their chapter documents their relationship from their whirlwind courtship and engagement, to the royal wedding.
-The authors paint a vivid picture of the glamorous Hollywood era of the 1950s and the enchanting European principality of Monaco.
-The book delves into the challenges and expectations faced by Grace and Rainier as they navigated their relationship and the pressures of royal obligations.
+Their chapter covers their relationship from their courtship and engagement to the royal wedding.
+The authors describe the glamorous Hollywood era of the 1950s and the European principality of Monaco.
+The book explores the challenges and expectations faced by Grace and Rainier as they navigated their relationship and the pressures of royal obligations.

 Bridesmaids: Grace Kelly, Princess of Monaco, and Six Intimate Friends